Chart Color Schemes

 Hallett Cove has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 13 projects that may impact the area.
-Key projects include Cove Point Residential Development, Burlington Land Division, Pavana Reserve Upgrade, and Hallett Cove Seaside Pool.
-The following list details those likely to be most relevant.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 16 projects potentially impacting the area.
+Notable ones are Cove Point Residential Development, Burlington Land Division, Pavana Reserve Upgrade, and Hallett Cove Seaside Pool.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.